skibish/webconf15-docker-in-da-house/README.md

 This is how it will be done.
 With build command.

-Image will be build from dockerfile which is in this directory and tagged and this image will be used to build containers further for current project.
+Image will be build from dockerfile which is in this directory.
+This image will be used to build containers further for current project.

 And again, we are sharing our project, so php-fpm will know about php files.

 I’m passing here optional php-fpm config file to overwrite some defaults.

 What we have left?
 Database.
 Who must know about database?
 PHP!
-Let’s link it to database!
+Let’s link it to the database!

 Database.